PANEL ATTORNEY QUALIFICATIONS

 Level I. Attorneys who need substantial assistance

-and are able to handle only the simplest cases receive this
+and handle the simplest cases receive this

-(1) relatively new attorneys with little or no relevant experience
+classification.
+These attorneys are generally new attorneys with little or no relevant experience

-Category (a): Must demonstrate promising writing, research,
+Must demonstrate promising research, writing,

 and analytical skills and make steady progress toward skills